25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 LORETO CHURCH

-Surf at Los Cerrito beach
+Surf at Los Cerritos beach

-Todos Santos is the place where you want to go if you love surfing and Cerrito beach is the real mecca.
+Todos Santos is the place where you want to go if you love surfing, and Cerrito Beach is the real mecca.

 Here you can practice your skills on your own or take some lessons.

-Spend a weekend in Todos Santos
+Spend a weekend in Todos Santos.

 The colonial architecture, the cobblestone streets, the elegant shops, art galleries, gourmet restaurants, organic farms, and the unforgettable sunsets altogether are what make this town so special.

-You can read in my full guide to Todos Santos about all the amazing things you can do the best places to eat and the trendiest hotels where to stay.
+You can read in my full guide to Todos Santos about all the amazing things you can do, the best places to eat, and the trendiest hotels where to stay.

 Todos Santos Sunset on the beach